jamesdanielwhitford/sentry-shopify/third.md

 API integration problems represent some of the most challenging ecommerce debugging scenarios because they often occur after apparently successful user actions, creating confusion about what actually failed.
 This scenario demonstrates how Sentry's unified monitoring platform connects API errors with the complete user journey, eliminating the guesswork typically involved in debugging integration issues.

 Open the `assets/product-form.js` file and find the section that handles adding products to the cart.
-Add this code after the successful cart addition logic to simulate a shipping rates API integration problem:
+Add this code after the successful cart addition logic to demonstrate a shipping rates API integration problem:

 ```javascript
 setTimeout(() => {